 GIC-backed lender Affirm prices IPO above range to raise US$1.2b

-In the first major US technology listing this year, Affirm sold 24.6 million shares for US$49 each, according to data compiled by Bloomberg that confirms an earlier report by Bloomberg.
+In the first major US technology listing this year, Affirm sold 24.6 million shares for US$49 each, according to data compiled by Bloomberg which confirmed an earlier report by Bloomberg.

 The IPO gives Affirm a market value of US$11.9 billion based on the outstanding shares listed in its filings with the US Securities and Exchange Commission.
 The company's fully diluted valuation, including options and restricted stock units, is about US$15 billion.